inet-framework/inet/showcases/wireless/ieee802154/doc/index.rst

 We want to measure the energy consumption of the different nodes in the network.
 For this, we use the ``Ieee802154Power`` configuration in :download:`omnetpp.ini <../omnetpp.ini>`.
-This configuration just extends the ``Ieee802154`` configuration with a simulation time limit of 100s:
+This configuration extends the ``Ieee802154`` configuration with a simulation time limit of 100s, and add the ``last`` to the result recording modes of `residualEnergyCapacity` to plot its last recorded value at the end of the simulation:

 .. literalinclude:: ../omnetpp.ini
    :start-at: Ieee802154Power
-   :end-at: sim-time-limit
    :language: ini

 We plotted the energy consumption (-1 \* ``residualEnergyCapacity``) of all nodes on the following bar chart (values in Joules):

 .. figure:: media/powerconsumption.png
-   :width: 80%

 The sensors consumed a bit more power than the lamps, and the controller consumed the most energy.
 Nodes in the same role (i.e. lamps, sensors)